Easy Poached Shrimp

 How to poach shrimp!
 Our gentle poaching method guarantees perfectly cooked and flavorful shrimp.
 In this article, we share our favorite shrimp poaching liquid and how to poach shrimp of various sizes.

-If you have never poached shrimp before, it’s time to start.
-This quick and easy method is one of my favortie ways to cook shrimp.
+If you have never poached shrimp before, it’s time to start!
+This quick and easy method is one of my favorite ways to cook shrimp.
+I use it to cook the shrimp for my favorite shrimp salad, add them to salads, make shrimp cocktail, and more!

 Key Ingredients